Cantinone’s caves wind for a stretch about 300 metres under the market place of the city and the Sanctuary of St. Joseph of Cupertino.

 The low-reliefs and pictures you can admire in the Cantinone’s Caves are mostly about religion and express a ritual use of cult.
 It is probably here, in fact, that friars came down to pray or to stay alone in the absolute silence, far away from the noise of the city.
 The symbolism, easy to recognize, and the walking in only one floor makes the visit suitable for everyone.

-Guided visits: every day from Tuesday to Sunday at the time:
+Open year-round from Tuesday to Sunday with guided tours at the following times:

 10:15 AM, 11:45 AM, 4:15 PM, 5:45 PM.

 By appointment for group visits, tours can also be arranged at other times and in other languages.